-Learners will consider generally the basic knowledge of local anesthesia, general anesthesia, psycho-sedation, systemic management and pain control in dentistry, and establish the basements of specialists in anesthesiology and clinical physiology.
+Learners will consider generally the basic knowledge of local anesthesia, general anesthesia, psycho-sedation, and systemic management in dentistry, and establish the basements of specialists in anesthesiology and clinical physiology.
 Learners will acquire the pharmacological action and action mechanism through discussion, clinical settings and research works.
-The aims of this course were to clarify the neuro-physiological pain mechanisms and their modulation ways, and to develop the new pain control methods and new local anesthetic methods.
+The aims of this course are to clarify the neuro-physiological pain mechanisms and their modulation ways, and to develop the new pain control methods and new local anesthetic methods.
 The other aims are to investigate the pain relative intrinsic biologically active substance and to clarify the occurrence mechanism of refractory pain diseases using molecular biology methods, and finally to establish the new treatment methods.

 Lecture Nov.
 6- Dec.
-25, 2017 Every Tuesday 8:50-12:00 Progress Meeting Every Thursday 18:00-19:00
+25, 2018 Every Tuesday 8:50-12:00 Progress Meeting Every Monday 18:00-19:00